8 Reasons to Leave Your Job

 Consider a simple question to ask yourself before you make the leap: “Am I quitting my job because I want to find a better opportunity, or am I just running away from my current job?”
 While it might seem similar, these are two very different reasons.

 The first reason is towards a more positive outcome.
 You want to find a better career prospect or start your own venture.
 You might even consider gaining the relevant skills before you make the switch.
-A degree in business administration with a specialization in entrepreneurship can be beneficial to help you understand how to start, run and grow a company.
+A degree in business administration can be beneficial to help you understand how to start, run and grow a company.

 On the other hand, if you are only concerned with leaving your current job, take a moment to reflect.
 If you are only leaving your job because you don’t like your current work, find out why this is the case.
 Is it a toxic workplace?
 Have you been stuck in the same role for a long time without any good opportunities?
 Then, consider if you have thought of some solutions in your current situation and eliminate any methods that have not worked out.
 This is an important exercise.
 Every new opportunity comes with some pros and cons.
 Understanding why you want to leave your current job will help you avoid similar situations in the future.
 Consider some of these solutions: